 | Defines what the agent can do | Defines how it gets done |

-Reading, writing, and manipulating files across formats:
+Reading, writing, and manipulating files across every format your business actually uses:

 For teams wanting full control over their agent capabilities, OpenClaw provides a blueprint for custom skills AI development.